 3.2: Comparing environmental heterogeneity

 Regressions of CLES against spatial scale identified the GCFR as being consistently more heterogeneous than the SWAFR for all nine environmental variables, across the full range of spatial scales studied (Figure 1).
-The same was true for the major axis of heterogeneity, described by PC1 (Figure 5c,d), which accounted for between 38.19% (at the tenth-degree scale) and 42.44% (at the QDS-scale) of the variance in all nine variables across spatial scales (Figure 1j).
-Edaphic axes were more heterogeneous in the GCFR, though less severely so than other forms of environmental heterogeneity considered (Figure 1f–i).
+The same was true for the major axis of heterogeneity, described by PC1 (Figure 5c,d), which accounted for between 38% (at the tenth-degree scale) and 42% (at the QDS-scale) of the variance in all nine variables across spatial scales (Figure 1j).
+Edaphic axes were more heterogeneous in the GCFR, though less dramatically than for other components of environmental heterogeneity considered (Figure 1f–i).

 The degree to which the GCFR is more environmentally heterogeneous than the SWAFR is largely scale-independent, with the notable exceptions of MAP (Figure 1b), in which the GCFR and SWAFR are more similarly heterogeneous at coarser spatial scales, and NDVI and clay (Figure 1e,g), which are more pronouncedly heterogeneous in the GCFR than in SWAFR at coarser spatial scales.
 Indeed, some heterogeneity variables (MAP, NDVI and CEC; Figure 1b,e,f) did not differ significantly between the two regions at DS-scales (P > 0.05; two-sided Mann-Whitney U-tests).
 The scale-independence of environmental heterogeneity, despite the scale-dependence exhibited by a few variables, is reflected in the major axis of heterogeneity (PC1): the CLES of GCFR vs SWAFR PC1 is relatively constant across spatial scales scale (Figure 1j).